This page was last updated January 6th 2021. No further updates and maintenance will be performed on it.

-Under the patronage of Oriel, the archangel of light, wisdom and illumination, their launch in December 2017 was the embodiment of several years’ worth of hard work, and while the long awaited Quad has seen its release postponed a couple of times, their range has dutifully grown with both their own interpretation of Belgian style ales as well as collaborations, ever since they opened.
+Under the patronage of Oriel, the archangel of light, wisdom and illumination, their launch in December 2017 came as the embodiment of several years’ worth of hard work.
+And while the long awaited Quad has seen its release postponed a couple of times, their range has dutifully grown with both their own interpretation of Belgian style ales as well as collaborations, ever since they opened.

-Given their small, 500 liter output, as well as the fact that their production is a long and thoroughly meticulous process, Oriel Beer is not the kind of brewery you will come across as festivals.
+Given their small, 200 hectoliters per year output, as well as the fact that their production is a long and thoroughly meticulous process, Oriel Beer is not the kind of brewery you will come across as festivals.
 With no plans to open a kegging facility, their beers are only available by 330ml bottles, and are best enjoyed with an adequate food pairing, as well as all the tasting notes paraphernalia you can get your hands on.
 We also recommend visiting their brewery which, while a bit difficult to find, they helped build from scratch, and is a picture-perfect example of what a brewing setup should look like.
-It also provides an excellent setting for not only sampling their beers, but also finding out more about the brewing process straight from the mouths a very passionate (and somewhat geeky) couple.
+It also provides an excellent setting for not only sampling their beers, but also finding out more about the brewing process straight from the mouths a very passionate and dedicated couple.

 - Oriel Blond – 6.5% ABV

 - Oriel Quadrupel barrel age – 11.5% ABV

 – Blackberry Vanilla Edition (with blackberry juice from Abund Berry) – 10% ABV

 - Oriel Dubbel – with Maris Otter malt

 - Oriel Blond Wild – with Brettanomyces yeast